 Tom Ragatz '61, who serves on the Dane County Bar Association's History and Memorials Committee, laid the groundwork for the book and did much of the writing and research.
 "I was impressed by the quality and commitment of these lawyers, who since the mid-1800s have served the community in all kinds of roles.
 They became governors, mayors, regents, legislators, and many of them in unpaid positions," he says.

 Woven into the book are the biographies of prominent Law School alumni, and some Law School lore.
-In its early days, for example, the Law School moved often and was believed to have occupied space above a local bar for a time.
+In its early days, for example, the Law School moved often and was believed to have once occupied space above a local bar.

 - Stephen W. Gilman, for whom Gilman Street in Downtown Madison is named, was one of the Law School's earliest graduates.